 As for the normal contracts, it’s a choice between 4GB, 12GB, 30GB or unlimited data per month, all costing £79 upfront, and between £48 and £61 a month for 24 months.
 Notably the unlimited data option is currently at half price for six months, down from £61 to £30.50, which makes this a great deal if you’re interested in the Mate 20 X.

 Meanwhile, the Galaxy Note 10 Plus 5G is currently available for pre-order only.
 As with the Mate 20 X, you can get the handset for £1099.99 on a PAYG rate, or for £97 a month without an up-front cost.
 For standard contracts, it’s the same range between 4GB, 12GB or 30GB, or unlimited data, from £63 to £78 a month with a £29 upfront fee.

 All of these contracts come with free roaming in 71 countries, and the 12GB data/month and up plans also have Three’s Go Binge feature, which doesn’t count the use of data in certain apps toward your monthly limit.
 That's great if you’re a power user of Netflix, Snapchat, Soundcloud or Apple Music.

-We’ve still got a short wait ahead before Three launches its 5G offering, but what it has shown so far looks interesting.
+What Three is promising looks interesting.
 There’s only two phones to choose from so far, but the variety of contracts and included benefits should fit a wide range of people.

 Three's initial launch may be tiny, but if the carrier does manage all 25 cities on its list by the end of 2019, and its promises about having the fastest and most reliable signal of all UK carriers hold true, then Three could be the carrier to beat going into 2020.